 Dedicated support material is huge advance in desktop 3D printing.
 Using soluble supports allows for new more complicated geometries to be printed, while improving the surface of supported areas on the part, and removing the chance of damaging the part during support removal.
 The other option is break away support material, which is much easier and faster to remove than the old method of using the same material as the part for supports.
 Three materials allows us to always have a dedicated support material, yet still have two more material slots which we can use different colors or different materials all in the same print.

 Feeding the beast

-Traditionally there are two feeding systems for 3D printers, direct drive and boweden.
+Traditionally there are two feeding systems for 3D printers, direct drive and bowden.
 Direct drive offers more precise extrusion and the ability to print flexible materials, but puts more weight on the moving axis.
 Additionally, multi-material direct drive setups are heavy and require multiple hotends and stepper motors.
-Alternatively, boweden takes the extruder motor of the moving axis, reducing the inertia of the axis.
-However, boweden has far less extrusion accuracy and cannot really handle flexible material all that well.
+Alternatively, bowden takes the extruder motor of the moving axis, reducing the inertia of the axis.
+However, bowden has far less extrusion accuracy and cannot really handle flexible material all that well.
 My solution is to have one direct drive extruder using dual Bondtech drive gears and one hotend with an automatic filament loading system very similar to what Joseph Prusa is working on right now with his MMU 2.0.
 This means multi-material printing with the precise extrusion of direct drive.

 This one is simple, the Nautilus 3D printer will have quick change hotends called Tool Cartridges similar to the ink cartridges on an inkjet printer.
 This means, swapping out a hotend for one with a different nozzle diameter only takes a matter of seconds.
 Additionally, if the hotend gets clogged or damaged, it is quick and easy to remove and clean it or replace entirely if the damage is beyond repair.
 No disassembly required!